drlinggg/rename/docs/language-specification.md

 ## 7. Expressions

 An expression is a sequence of operators and operands that specifies a computation.
+Expressions always have return value

 ### 7.1 Operator Precedence and Associativity